Milinka14/eth-crawler/README.markdown

    - `app`: Spring Boot backend on port **8001**
    - `db`: MySQL database with persistent storage

-   > **Note**: If the app doesn’t start automatically after `docker-compose up --build`, manually start the app service in Docker Desktop.
+   > **Note**: The MySQL containter starts first and if the app doesn’t start automatically after `docker-compose up --build`, manually start the app service in Docker Desktop.

 2. **Check Logs** (Optional)